uspki/policies/certificate-policy.md

     This extension SHALL be present.
 The cA field MUST NOT be true.

 e. keyUsage (required)
     This extension SHALL be present.
-It SHALL be marked critical.
+It SHALL NOT be marked critical.

     Subscriber certificates used for server authentication SHALL include digitalSignature, and MAY include keyEncipherment and / or keyAgreement.

 f. extKeyUsage (required)
     This extension SHALL be present.
-It SHALL be marked non-critical.
+It SHALL NOT be marked critical.

     Either the value id-kp-serverAuth [RFC5280] or id-kp-clientAuth [RFC5280] or both values SHALL be present. id-kp-emailProtection [RFC5280] and anyEKU SHALL NOT be present.